Last Updated on 15 December, 2020 by Veronica

 Today’s goes from Santa Monica Beach to Amboy, in the state of California.
 It takes about four hours by car to travel 209 miles (336 km).

-Directions for leaving Los Angeles and heading for Route 66
+Directions for leaving Los Angeles and heading Route 66

 The 110 takes you directly to Pasadena.
-If you continue until you cross E Colorado Blvd and turn right onto this avenue and continue along with it without ever leaving it, it becomes Huntington Drive.
+If you continue until you cross E Colorado Blvd and turn right onto this avenue, it becomes Huntington Drive.

 If you continue and do not leave, it becomes W Foothill Blvd, which continues to be called E Alosta Ave.
-This avenue, just after passing the intersection with North Barranca Avenue, is renamed West Route 66.
+Just after passing the intersection with North Barranca Avenue, this avenue is renamed West Route 66.
 You are already on Route 66!

 You have not stopped seeing buildings on one side and another.
-I already told you that Los Angeles is huge, and the populations surrounding it are glued to it, so you do not distinguish when you go from one to the other.
+I already told you that Los Angeles is huge, and the surrounding populations are glued to it, so you do not distinguish when you go from one town to another.

 These indications may change over time.
-It’s best to get a GPS with U.S. maps, carry internet on your mobile or rent a car with GPS (now almost everyone has it)
+It’s best to get a GPS with U.S. maps and the internet on your mobile or rent a car with GPS.

 Route 66: from Los Angeles to Amboy